Cleveland Clinic Children's Outcomes

 Pediatric Therapy Services

-Constraint-induced movement therapy (CIMT), is an innovative, scientifically supported method of upper extremity rehabilitation for children with neuromotor impairments.
-CIMT is gaining increased support and emerging as a best practice in the treatment of children with hemiplegia.
-CIMT involves constraint of the non-affected upper extremity in combination with intensive therapy.
+Constraint-induced movement therapy (CIMT) is an innovative, scientifically supported method of upper extremity rehabilitation for children with neuromotor impairments, often used to treat children with hemiplegia.
+CIMT involves constraint/casting of the nonaffected upper extremity in combination with intensive therapy.
 Therapy consists of 3 weeks of intensive outpatient occupational therapy for 5 days per week, 3 hours per day.

 Pre- and post assessments include the Assisting Hand Assessment (AHA).
 The AHA measures how effectively children with unilateral hand dysfunction use their involved hand collaboratively with their well-functioning hand to perform bimanual tasks.
 The logit-based 0-100 AHA-unit scale was used to obtain this data.
 Treatment courses and outcomes for these patients is summarized below in logit-based AHA units.

 2016 - 2018

 In 2018, Therapy Services, Cleveland offered two camps for children based on the Constraint Induced Movement Therapy (CIMT) protocol.
 Both groups followed the CIMT protocol for one week followed by two weeks of the Hand Arm Bimanual Intensive Therapy (HABIT) protocol.
 Children in the CIMT/HABIT group participated for 3 hours a day, 5 days a week for 3 weeks, totaling 45 treatment hours.
 Children in this group wore casts on their affected side for one week to promote increased use of their affected side; the cast was removed after the first week and was followed by 2 weeks of bimanual and ADL training.
 Children participating in these groups included those with cerebral palsy and pediatric stroke who had previously received individual CIMT treatment.
 A total of seven children were involved in the CIMT/HABIT groups in 2018.